publiccodenet/about/activities/member-relations/user-mapping/journalists-academia-NGO.md

 type: Resource
 ---

-# Journalists, academia and other NGO partners
+# Journalists, academia and NGO partners

 Positive reasons for why they might be interested in our work: